 If bActivate is instilled in the uterus of a mare chronically infected with Strep zoo, the subclinical inactive infection will be activated without systemic effects on the mare like fever, in appetence or discomfort.
 If the mare is heavily infected marked clinical signs of endometritis will be present (uterine discharge and accumulation of intrauterine fluid/exudates).

 bActivate has been tested in barren mares, with a fully involuted uterus.
-We do not recommend the use of bActivate in mares post foaling until full uterine involution has taken place (see terms and conditions for more detailed information).
+We do not recommend the use of bActivate in mares post foaling until full uterine involution has taken place (see Product Downloads for more detailed information).